- Good value among rivals

 The 2019 Honda Accord proves that some automakers still save their best and brightest for sedan shoppers.

-This year’s version is identical to last year’s model, which was a complete redesign.
-The new Honda Accord is sharper, lower, more comfortable and spacious than its predecessor and most rivals.
+The latest Honda Accord is sharper, lower, more comfortable and spacious than its predecessor and most rivals.
 It’s not just better than older versions and other sedans, the 2019 Accord is better than it needs to be.
 We thought so anyway, which is why we named it our Best Car To Buy 2018.
+It's unchanged for the 2019 model year.

 We give the 2019 Accord a 7.0 overall, which reflects our good feelings for its style and value.
 (Read more about how we rate cars.)